Student Spotlight: Jose Angeles

 His ultimate career goal is to obtain an MBA, and he thanks College of DuPage for providing a great start and encouragement.

-"I want to expand my potential as far as I can.
+“I love my career, and I want to expand my potential as far as I can.
 I want to continue being happy and increase my education and experiences.
-I strive to be a role model for my younger siblings and peers," Angeles said.
+I strive to be a role model for my younger siblings and peers,” Angeles said.

 “My advice to students would be to take advantage of the program and everything it has to offer, gain as much knowledge from your instructors and ask questions if you are not certain about anything.
 Also, be aware of the opportunities and choices that might help you in your future.
 Try to get well-rounded in your education taking additional classes that might be beneficial in your career – for example, marketing, computing, accounting, financing.
 Don’t give up, because if you work hard enough, everything will be worth it in the end.”